Safe, Learning-Based MPC for Highway Driving under Lane-Change Uncertainty: A Distributionally Robust Approach: Numerical case studies

 \cref{fig:cost-vs-horizon-fixedsize} shows that in this setup a degradation in the performance can indeed be observed whenever the trade-off is made too heavily in favor of \textit{breadth} rather than \textit{depth}.
 Although at sufficiently large sample sizes, the controllers with short prediction horizons are still able to perform an overtaking maneuver (note the sudden decrease in closed loop costs), they do so at a significantly slower pace, as only a part of the maneuver can be predicted at each time instance.
 This naturally leads to higher costs.
 Note, however, that until a branching horizon of 2, there does not yet seem to be a significant degradation in performance as a result of the shortened horizon.

 This suggests that there exists a minimal prediction horizon that is required to allow the prediction of the optimal maneuver.
 As long as the prediction horizon is longer than this value, the optimal behavior is obtained (given enough time to learn the governing distributions).

-By consequence, it is expected that as a larger sampling time is used, and thus the elapsed \textit{real} time per discrete time step is increased, the lower this required horizon.
-Indeed, by increasing the sampling horizon to $\Ts=\SI{0.3}{\second}$, as presented in \cref{fig:cost-vs-horizons-fixed-ts-03}, the discrepancy between the results for different values of $\bhor$ is reduced considerably.
+By consequence, it is expected that as a larger sampling time is used, and thus the elapsed \textit{real} time per discrete time step is increased, the lower this required horizon. { Since for a fixed number of time steps, the length of the preview window (expressed in true seconds) is proportional to the sampling time, it is expected that the required prediction horizon to predict the full overtaking decreases as $\Ts$ increases. } Indeed, by increasing the sampling horizon to $\Ts=\SI{0.3}{\second}$, as presented in \cref{fig:cost-vs-horizons-fixed-ts-03}, the discrepancy between the results for different values of $\bhor$ is reduced considerably.
 It is however important to emphasize that despite the observed trend, the closed-loop cost need not increase monotonically with the branching horizon, as one may suspect from \cref{fig:cost-vs-horizon-fixedsize} alone.
 Indeed, in the case of \cref{fig:cost-vs-horizons-fixed-ts-03} for instance, the controller using $\bhor = 2$ outperforms the one using $\bhor =1$ at smaller sample sizes.
 It is therefore advisable in practice to fine-tune the exact choice of $\bhor$ to the application at hand.

 We conclude that depending on the timescale of the use case, a minimal prediction horizon may be required in order to achieve satisfactory performance.
 In such cases, it may be beneficial to reduce the branching horizon by a number of steps to make this possible.
 An important caveat here, is that if a terminal constraint is imposed, it needs to be imposed at stage $\bhor$ for it to guarantee recursive feasibility of the scheme.
 As a result, $\bhor$ should be as large as possible in order to maximally enlarge the region of attraction.